serge-sans-paille/pythran-stories/content/2023-11-30-trivial-auto-var-init.rst

 Concluding Words
 ----------------

-Firefox is probably not going to move to ``-ftrivial-auto-var-init`` anytime soon.
-How disappointing.
+So in the end, tehre was no straight-forward fix to prevent the performance regression caused by ``-ftrivial-auto-var-init``, and Firefox is probably not going to move there anytime soon.
+How disappointing?

 But let's be positive!
 In the process of trying to decrease the performance impact of ``-ftrivial-auto-var-init`` on Firefox codebase, I grabbed a better understanding